tamirgen/hidow/README.md

      - adjust_bag: Adjust the quantity of the specified product to the specified amount.
      - remove_from_bag: Remove the item from the shopping bag.

-The app is usnig the data from the Product model of the products app.
+The app is usig the data from the Product model of the products app.
-All the apps' functunality is revolve around the shopping bag signals.
+All the apps' functunality is revolved around the shopping bag signals.

 - The checkout app: